mgechev/angularjs-in-patterns/README.md

 }
 ```

 We can think of each service as a singleton, because each service is instantiated no more than a single time.
 We can consider the cache as a singleton manager.
+There is a slight variation from the UML diagram illustrated above because instead of keeping static, private reference to the singleton inside itself, we keep the reference inside the singleton manager (called `cache`).

 ### Factory Method